ndstephens/typescript-fundamentals-and-intermediate/README.md

 These are my notes while taking the courses (taught by [Mike North](https://github.com/mike-north)) on [Frontend Masters](https://frontendmasters.com/).

-The companion websites are excellent resources.
-Most of my notes here will be for:
+The companion websites are excellent and the primary resource of information.

-- Additional information
-- Further explanations
+My notes here are basically for:

 - Highlighting of things to remember
+- Additional information and explanations
 - Important and reusable examples

 <br>